tModLoader/tModLoader/PortingNotes_1.4.5.md

 - HardmodeAnnouncementTask is no longer a HardmodeTask.
 - AssetRepository a huge mess of patches. _changeWatcher patch might need to be restored.
 - LanguageManager.GetText changed, now it stores on miss.
 Before it didn't and we kept that behavior.
 Do we want the old behavior still?
-- ProjAIStyleID and NPCAIStyleID will need to be regenerated (jopo has script)
 - Replace Main.hasFocus with FocusHelper.AllowUIInputs (or another property)
 - Player.QuickSpawnItem no longer returns an int indicating the index of the item in Main.item.
 This is because the spawned item can now potentially go directly into player inventory.
 - Item.width and height no longer have any relation to the in-world hitbox of dropped items.
 All items now have a 16x16 hitbox in the game world.